OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## Prerequisites

 To follow along with this blog post, you will need to have a Kubernetes cluster already configured, and with Helm installed.
-This blog post will use the Kuberenetes service provided by Google Cloud, but any Kubernetes cluster will do.
+This blog post will use the Kubernetes service provided by Google Cloud, but any Kubernetes cluster will do.

-[Helm](https://helm.sh/) is a package manager for Kuberenetes, and we'll use it to install some third party services into the Kubernetes cluster.
+[Helm](https://helm.sh/) is a package manager for Kubernetes, and we'll use it to install some third party services into the Kubernetes cluster.
 Google Cloud provides [documentation](https://cloud.google.com/community/tutorials/nginx-ingress-gke#install-helm-in-cloud-shell) describing how to install Helm in their cloud, and other cloud providers will provide similar documentation.

 ## Preparing the Octopus Server